 This roasted honey garlic carrots requires only five ingredients!
 Yes FIVE!

-- Carrot – I typically buy whole carrots and slice them.
+- Carrots: I typically buy whole carrots, trim ends of carrots, and slice them.
 They are much cheaper whole and it’s fairly easy to peel and cut up carrots.
 However, if you want to do less work in the kitchen, baby carrots, or ready-sliced-carrots work really well too.
+Spring time (March, April and May) is typically the peak time for carrots, but they are definitely available year round.

-- Butter – I used melted salted butter for this recipe.
+- Butter: I used melted salted butter for this recipe.
 It does bring incredible flavor to our garlic honey carrots.
-You can use unsalted butter and just add more salt to the mixture
+You can use unsalted butter and just add more salt to the mixture.
+If cholesterol conscious, you can decrease to one tablespoon butter but it may decrease overall flavor.

-- Salt – it really brings out and opens up the flavors, besides just adding saltiness to the carrots.
+- Salt: it really brings out and opens up the overall flavor, besides just adding saltiness to the carrots.

 How to Roast Carrots in the Oven